 With the UAE National Day long weekend just around the corner, it’s time to think ADVENTURE.
 Many expats are considering flying out to magical destinations nearby like Amman, Beirut or Goa.
 If you’re one of them, bon voyage!
-The rest of us intend to celebrate the UAE National Day by travelling the UAE.
+The rest of us intend to celebrate the UAE National Day, one of the most-awaited UAE holidays by travelling the country.
 After all, we’ve got all the ingredients to satisfy both our FOMO and our YOLO pangs right here under our nose.
 So, let’s get those tires on the road, the wind in our hair and the spirit of the UAE high in the ether with any of the following road trip destinations in UAE.

 1. Jebel Hafeet Mountain, Al Ain

 The second highest mountain in the United Arab Emirates (1,249 m), Jebel Hafeet is truly a hidden gem of the UAE, positioned on the far inland near the border with Oman.
 Whether you’re driving or cycling atop its craggy limestone, rest assured that the view will be spectacular!

 If you aim to arrive at either sunset or sunrise, you’ll have the most beautiful experience (not to mention the best Instagram snaps!).
 There’s a cafe at the top of Jebel Hafeet, although we suggest doing things the DIY way.
 Picnic, rest, take in the view.

 When in Al Ain: Visit the Al Ain Zoo, the Al Ain National Museum or the Sheikh Zayed Palace Museum.